turtacn/alameda-1/docs/quickstart.md

 # QuickStart

-This document guides you from build, deploy to use Alameda.
+This document helps you get started to use Alameda.
+If you do not have Alameda deployed in your environment yet, please reference [deployment](./deploy.md) guide first.
-- Build Alameda
-- Deploy Alameda
-- Use Alameda

-## Build Alameda
-Please refer to the [build](./build.md) guide.

-## Deploy Alameda
-Please refer to the [deploy](./deploy.md) guide.

-## Use Alameda
+## Using Alameda

+To have Alameda resource usage recommendations for you, first thing is to tell Alameda what are the target containers and the policies.
+Then you can see the recommendations by checking the *alamedarecommendation* CRs.
+Grafana dashboards are also provided to visualize these information.

-### Specify a target to request Alameda services
+### Specify a target object

-User can create a custom resource of *AlamedaScaler* custom resource definition (CRD) to instruct Alameda that
+Users can create a custom resource of *AlamedaScaler* custom resource definition (CRD) to instruct Alameda that:
-1. which Pod(s) to watch by Kubernetes *selector* construct, and
+1. which container needs resource usage recommendations, and
 2. what policy that Alameda should use to give recommendations.

-Currently Alameda provides *stable* and *compact* policy.
-The following is an example to instruct Alameda to watch Pod(s) at *webapp* namespace with *nginx* label and *stable* policy.
+Currently Alameda watches containers that are deployed by *Deployment* or *DeploymentConfig* apis and provides *stable* and *compact* policies.
+For more details, please refer to the [*AlamedaScaler* design](../design/crd_alamedascaler.md).
+The following is an example to instruct Alameda to watch containers in *webapp* namespace with *nginx* label and *stable* policy.

 ```
 apiVersion: autoscaling.containers.ai/v1alpha1
 kind: AlamedaScaler